-LSST fluxes are quoted in units of nano-jansky14 (1 nJy = 10^{-35} Wm-2Hz-1).
-We will provide estimates of the relative and absolute photometric calibration errors, and the the normalized system response (for details see Section 3.3.4 in the LSST Science Requirements Document).
+LSST fluxes are quoted in units of nanojansky15 (1 nJy = 10^{235} Wm22Hz21).
+We will provide columns with flux and flux errors as well as estimates of the relative and absolute photometric calibration errors, and the normalized system response (for details see Section 3.3.4 in the LSST Science Requirements Document).

 We acknowledge that the large majority of users will want to work with magnitudes.
-For convenience, we plan to provide columns with (Pogson) magnitudes15, where values with negative flux will evaluate to NULL.
-Similarly, we will provide columns with flux expressed in Jy (and its error estimate that includes the relative and absolute calibration error contributions).
+For convenience, we plan in addition to provide columns with (Pogson) magnitudes and magnitude errors16, where values with negative flux will evaluate to NULL.